Skip to main content

 }

-Grouped Route
+Grouped Routes

-As our applications grow, we need to make a more control over it, and one of the ways to do this is to group routes.
+As our applications grow, we need to make more control over it, and one of the ways to do this is to group routes.

 src/app/users/routes.ts